Adding Fractions Calculator

 When the denominators are the same

-To add or subtract fractions with the same denominators, follow the steps below:
+To add or subtract fractions with like denominators, follow these simple steps:

-1. Add or subtract the numerators of all given fractions.
+- Add or subtract the numerators of the given fractions.

-2. Use the result of step 1 as the numerator of the new fraction, and the original denominator as the denominator of the new fraction.
+- Use the result from step 1 as the new numerator, and keep the original denominator as the new denominator.

 \$\frac{1}{8}\$ + \$\frac{13}{8}\$ + \$\frac{3}{8}\$ – \$\frac{5}{8}\$ = ?

-All given fractions have the same denominator.
-Following the algorithm presented above, we get:
+All of the given fractions share the same denominator.
+Following the algorithm above, we get:

 This fraction can be simplified.
-Let's simplify it by finding the greatest common factor (GCF) of the numerator and denominator.
+Let's find the greatest common factor (GCF) of the numerator and denominator.

-Therefore, the greatest common factor of numbers 8 and 12 is 4.
+Therefore, the greatest common factor of 8 and 12 is 4.

-By dividing the numerator and denominator by GCF = 4, we get:
+By dividing the numerator and denominator by our GCF (4), we get:

 \$\frac{12}{8}\$ = \$\frac{12 ÷ 4}{8 ÷ 4}\$ = \$\frac{3}{2}\$